HayesBarber/spaced-repetition-learning/README.md

 srl nextup add "Sliding Window Maximum"
 ```

-You can also add multiple problems at once from a file (one problem per line) using the new `-f` or `--file` flag:
+You can also add multiple problems at once from a file (one problem per line) using the `-f` or `--file` flag:

 ```bash
 srl nextup add -f starter_data/blind_75.txt